noahehall/theBookOfNoah/0current/security/websecurity.md

   - usually for the purpose of passing the data structure across a network
   - deserialization: the reserve process that occurs at the other end, when the binary data is converted back into a data structure

-- web shell: page 60
+- web shell: an executable script that will take ana rgument fomr an HTTP reques,t execute on te command line and output the result

 #### internet protocol suite